ManfredSteiner/debug-sx/README.md

   inverse:true
 }
 ```
 Instead of `namespace`, you can also use `module` or `level` to define which namespace should be covered by this color record.
 It is also allowed to use regular expressions or wildcards in the string.
+Any string beginning with "/" and ending with "/" is converted into a regular expression.

 The available colors are:
 *bold*, *italic*, *underline*, *white*, *grey*, *black*,  *blue*, *cyan*, *green*, *magenta*, *red* and *yellow*.